samuelroland/dme/docs/paradigm-analysis-pres.typ

   - Only one mutable reference at a time
   - Or several immutables references
   - References must always be valid

+  Why Rust ?
+  - Combining no garbage collector and no manual memory management
   - Dynamic memory allocation with hidden free / drop

-  Combining no garbage collector and no manual memory management
   - Minimal overhead at runtime
   - Whole package of memory safety issues removed
   - Data-races fixed, easier multi-threading